firasuke/awesome/README.md

 - [Little Blue Linux (LBL)](https://repo.freesa.org/cbl.html): A basic but usable GNU/Linux operating system distribution that includes all the programs needed to rebuild itself from source code
+- [Lunaris](https://github.com/buricco/lunaris): A Linux distribution with more of a commercial Unix (SysV) feel using clang and musl
 - [Mage GNU/Linux](https://github.com/mage-linux): An experimental GNU/Linux
 distribution aiming at being simple and easy
 - [make-rootfs](